PsychoPunkSage/OpenSource_Logs/BIP/impl_concept.md

 - **Minimum Fee Requirement**: Compare the calculated fee with the minimum required fee according to network policies and current block space availability.
 - **Fee Rate Consideration**: Take into account the transaction fee rate (satoshi per byte) to determine if the fee is sufficient for timely inclusion in a block.

-`Consensus Rules Compliance`: Ensure all transactions adhere to Bitcoin's consensus rules.<br>
+`Consensus Rules Compliance`(optional): Ensure all transactions adhere to Bitcoin's consensus rules.<br>

 > **Step 3: Block Header Construction**